-We’ve updated the Adobe XD plugin to now empower design teams to optimize their prototypes by easily capturing customer feedback.
+The Adobe XD plugin empowers design teams to optimize their prototypes by easily capturing customer feedback.
 In just a few steps you can test your prototypes directly from the XD platform and integrate human insights throughout your design process.

-This version of the Adobe XD plugin replaces the current Adobe XD plugin to provide simpler testing and a more streamlined experience.
+This version of the Adobe XD plugin provides simpler testing and a more streamlined experience.

 Note: This feature is only available on accounts where Quick Answers is enabled.

 After connecting the UserTesting plugin from Adobe XD, it’s only three simple steps to run a “Validate a Prototype” Quick Answer—a professionally designed test—right from the Adobe XD platform.
 Once the results are in, usually within a few hours, you have the feedback you need to answer critical design questions and elevate customer experiences.

 From the Adobe XD plugin page, select the UserTesting plugin.

 When the UserTesting plugin is displayed, click the Connect button to add the plugin to Adobe XD.

 There is no need to have admin approval to install the plugin.

 After connecting your UserTesting account, you can start using the plugin.

 To get started, you need to generate a shareable link to your prototype or design in Adobe XD.
 Each Adobe XD file you want to share needs its own link.
 You only need to generate the link once and it updates automatically after that.